-No response was immediately forthcoming.
-The dragons continued to sit impassively upon the road, giving no indication that they had understood or would respond to Kiluron’s words, but also not appearing provoked by them.
+No response was immediately forthcoming, and Kiluron felt a little foolish shouting a greeting at a trio of oversized reptiles.
+The dragons continued to sit impassively upon the road, giving no indication that they understood or would respond to Kiluron’s words, but also not appearing provoked by them.
 They just sat, and Kiluron and Doil, with the guards at the wall, also stood and waited with as much patience as they could muster.
 It seemed the only thing that moved was the wind, gently stirring the cloaks and banners upon the wall in time with how it stirred the fringes of the dragons’ wings.

 This time, Kiluron did find the time to exchange a surprised glance with Doil.
-Whatever Kiluron’s expectations for the dragons’ arrival had been, that they might have come to ask a favor of him had surely been at the very bottom of the list, if it had been considered at all.
-The very nature of the exchange he had just had suggested the power of the dragons, which Merolate surely could not stand against, but here was this Eldar dragon asking for favors from Kiluron.
-The follow-on thought, of course, was even more disturbing, that something would be frightful enough to drive such creatures to seek asylum, after being out of contact with humans for at least a millennium.
+Whatever Kiluron’s expectations for the dragons’ arrival were, that they might have come to ask a favor of him was surely been at the very bottom of the list, if he considered it at all.
+The very nature of the exchange suggested the power of the dragons, which Merolate surely could not stand against, but here was this Eldar dragon asking for favors from Kiluron.
+The follow-on thought, of course, was even more disturbing, that something would be frightful enough to drive such creatures to seek sanctuary in human lands, after being out of contact with humans for at least a millennium.

 After some consideration, Kiluron replied.
 He spoke aloud, not knowing if they would be able to read his thoughts as easily as they projected their own, and neither knowing if he could assemble his thoughts in a sufficiently coherent way.
 “Eldar, I hope that we will be able to find an accommodation.
 Perhaps we could find a way to discuss this in more detail?”